Triston Casas Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.
+- The 7.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in the league.

-- The Guardians have a 3.98 team ERA that ranks 11th across all MLB pitching staffs.
+- The Guardians' 3.94 team ERA ranks 12th among all league pitching staffs.

-- Guardians pitchers combine to give up the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- The Guardians allow the seventh-fewest home runs in baseball (24 total, 0.9 per game).

-- Bieber (1-1 with a 3.23 ERA and 22 strikeouts in 30 2/3 innings pitched) makes the start for the Guardians, his sixth of the season.
+- The Guardians will look to Allen (1-0) in his second start this season.

-- The righty's last time out was on Saturday against the Miami Marlins, when he threw 5 2/3 innings, surrendering three earned runs while giving up four hits.
+- In his most recent appearance on Sunday, the left-hander tossed six innings against the Miami Marlins, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.